curusarn/simonlet.cz/talks/if20/index.md

 Another situation when history doesn't work great is when we do remember a part of the command but there are many other similar commands.
 We press Ctrl+R, type the query and then we need to press Ctrl+R repeatedly to get to the desired result while only seeing one command from the history at a time.

 Is there something we can do about this?
-What if we didn't rely on just the text of the command and had more than that in our shell history?
+What if we didn't rely on just the text of the command?
+What if we had more than text in our shell history?

 ![#4](slides/slides_if20_resh_4.png)
-**#4** We can record context to the shell history.
+**#4** We can record context when executing commands and then store it in our shell history.
 Let's break down what is context and why is it useful.

-Directory where we executed the command and the git repository is useful because you probably use different command based on what directory or project you are currently in.
+Directory where we executed the command and the git repository is useful because you probably use different commands based on what directory or project you are currently in.

 Commands with non-zero exit codes are likely errors so we probably don't want to run them again.

 Both time/date and session can provide a meaningful way to group shell history records together.
 Session can be a single terminal window or we could be smarter and group terminal windows together based on time.

-If we start looking at history as sequences of commands instead of single commands we could find interesting relationsihps between them.
+If we start looking at history as sequences of commands instead of single commands we could find interesting relationships between them.
 For example, after `git add ...` commands we might often use `git commit ...` commands.
+Sequentiallity of commands is also a part of context.

-The fact if the command was recalled from history or typed out is also an important part of context.
+The fact whether the command was recalled from history or typed out is also an important part of context.
 For example, there could be commands that we use often but we type them out every time.
 In contrast, there could be commands that we want to recall from history every time we use them.

 Host and OS provide additional context that could be useful if we start sychronizing history between multiple devices.
-Benefits of synchronizing shell history are having all of it avalable and not loosing any during reinstalls or accidents.
+Benefits of synchronizing shell history include having all of it available on any device and not loosing any during reinstalls or accidents.

 ![#5](slides/slides_if20_resh_5.png)
 **#5** I would like to introduce my project - Rich Enhanced Shell History.